 💻Are you taking your college classes online?
 Check out 7 Tips for College Students to Excel in Online Courses!

 ☀️How are you going to spend your summer break?
-Here are some tips about resting over holiday breaks.
+Here are some tips about getting a summer job in college.